-As a complement to the Global Environmental Policy, in the second half of 2019 the Environmental Plan was approved, which defines the action lines to be developed within the framework of the Strategic Plan to 2022; the monitoring indicators and objectives are summarised in the table below:
+As a complement to the Global Environmental Policy, in the second half of 2019 the Environmental Plan was approved, which defines the action lines to be developed within the framework of the Strategic Plan 2018-2022; the monitoring indicators and objectives are summarised in the table below:

-Action Indicator Units Objective Strengthening governance in environment and climate change n environment and climate ISO 14001 Have a percentage of industrial Ebitda certified under ISO 14001 of at least 90% by 2022 Absolute GHG emissions scope 1 and scope 2 million tCO2e Reduce emissions by 21% in 2022 compared to 2017 Reduction of greenhouse gas emissions CO 2 intensity in power generation tCO2e/GWh Reduce specific CO 2 emissions from power generation by 22% in 2022 compared to 2017.
+Action Indicator Unit Objective Strengthening governance in environment and climate change.
+Percentage of industrial Ebitda certified in ISO 14001. % Have a percentage of industrial Ebitda certified under ISO 14001 of at least 90% by 2022.
+Absolute GHG emissions Scope 1 and Scope 2. million tCO 2 e Reduce emissions by 21% in 2022 compared to 2017.
+Reduction of greenhouse gas emissions.
+CO 2 intensity in power generation. tCO 2 e/GWh Reduce specific CO 2 emissions from power generation by 22% in 2022 compared to 2017. eniissions.
 Percentage of the generation mix from renewable sources measured in installed power over the total of the group. % Have, by 2022, a percentage of renewable power in electricity generation higher than 34%.
-Total water consumption hm 3 Reduce water consumption by 20% in 2022 compared to 2017.
-Renewable gas and boosting the circular economy Total waste production (hazardous + non-hazardous). kt Reduce total waste production (hazardous + non-hazardous) by 70% in 2022 compared to 2017.
+Total water consumption. hm3 Reduce water consumption by 20% in 2022 compared to 2017.
+Renewable gas and boosting the circular economy.
+Total waste production (hazardous + non-hazardous). kt Reduce total waste production (hazardous + non-hazardous) by 70% in 2022 compared to 2017. contrary.
 Percentage of total waste recycled and recovered (hazardous + non-hazardous). % Double the percentage of waste recycled and recovered by 2022 compared to 2017.
 Protection of biodiversity and development of natural capital.
 Initiatives to improve biodiversity throughout the life cycle of the facilities (construction, operation, dismantling).
-No Conduct at least 300 biodiversity initiatives per year.
+No. Conduct at least 300 biodiversity initiatives per year.